hillaper/Rela2x/README.md

 **Define the coherent interactions:**

-   Coherent interactions are defined via a Python dictionary, in a 0/1-flag style:
+   Coherent interactions are defined via a Python dictionary, in a 0/1-flag style.
+For the example ¹⁴N–¹H–¹H spin system, we could have

    ```python
    coh_intrs = {